Fine Selmer groups and ideal class groups: Background and notation

 \subsection{General notation}

-Let $p$ be a prime number, which will be fixed throughout the article.
+We denote by $\N$ the set of natural numbers, which includes 0.
+Let ${p \in \N}$ be a prime number, which will be fixed throughout the article.
 For any finitely generated group $G$, we denote by $G[p^\infty]$ the subset of elements of $p$-power torsion elements.
 If $G$ is abelian, then $G[p^\infty]$ is a subgroup of $G$.

 For any discrete $\Z_p$-module $M$, we denote by

 the \emph{Pontryagin dual} of $M$ (here $\textup{Hom}_{\textup{cont}}$ means the set of continuous homomorphisms).

 In what follows, we fix a number field $K$.
 If $N/L$ are any algebraic (possibly infinite) extensions of $K$ and $v$ is a prime of $L$, then we denote by $\Sigma_v(N)$ the set of primes of $N$ above $v$.
 Most prominently, the set $\Sigma_p := \Sigma_p(K)$ of primes above $p$ in our base field $K$ will play an important role throughout the paper.
 More generally, for any finite set $\Sigma$ of primes of $K$ and $N$ as above, we denote by $\Sigma(N)$ the set of primes of $N$ which divide some $v \in \Sigma$.